64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 ["option 1", "option 2", option_3]
 ```

-which is what ARGV would hold in a regular execution.
+which is what ARGV would be in a regular execution.

-The, we handle the options:
+Then, we handle the options:

 ```ruby
   def parse_and_consume_options!